Customized Representation For Tailoring Your Estate Plan

-A Living Will is a legal document that sets out your healthcare wishes in the event you cannot articulate them yourself.
-It’s smart to talk to your primary care physician so he or she can let you know what sort of decisions a good Living Will covers.
-Think of a Living Will as your signed statement about what kind of care you will and will not accept.
+- Living will – A living will sets out your health care wishes in the event you cannot articulate them yourself.
+Talk to your primary care physician so they can let you know what sort of decisions your living will should include.
+A living will is your signed statement about what kind of end-of-life medical treatment you prefer.

-A Power of Attorney is most valuable when it is made “durable” and includes a financial provision, as it will grant permission to your agent to make financial decisions on your behalf when you can’t make them yourself.
-You can choose how limited or how broad these powers are, but it’s important that the person making your healthcare decisions has access to capital to pay for procedures you need.
+- Durable power of attorney – A power of attorney is most valuable when it is made “durable” and includes a financial provision, as it will grant permission to your agent to make financial decisions on your behalf if you are suddenly incapable to make them yourself.
+You can choose how limited or how broad these powers are, but it’s important that the person making your health care decisions has access to capital to pay for procedures you need.
 They’ll need to be your advocate at the hospital and may need to assert control if there are any disagreements among family members or between your family and doctors.

-A Medical Power of Attorney is one kind of durable power of attorney.
-You can appoint someone you know and trust to be your agent.
-Your agent can make health care decisions for you if you are unable to make them for yourself.
-It’s important that your agent acts on your behalf in accordance with your wishes.
+- Medical power of attorney – A medical power of attorney is one kind of durable power of attorney.
+You can appoint someone you trust to be your agent.
+Your agent will be empowered to make health care decisions in line with your choices if you are unable to make them for yourself.
+It’s important that your agent acts and speaks on your behalf according to your wishes.

 Call Now For Assistance With Your Estate Plan